slamora/brackets-wiki/Extension-Icon-Guidelines.md

 * make sure it's flat i.e. without gradients, highlights, or shadows
 * the corners are slightly rounded
 * use thinner lines rather than thicker lines
-* try to use SVG instead of PNG
+* try to use SVG instead of PNG.

 ![Rounded Corner Example](icon-guidelines/rounded-corner-example.png)